AK0-5/Insurance-Cost-Prediction/README.md

 7. Residual analysis and visualization
 8. Model comparison and evaluation

-## Results
+## Key Insights
+- Smokers require significantly higher insurance costs
-- Smoking, age, and BMI are the most influential factors.
+- Age and BMI strongly influence insurance charges
-- Regularized models improve stability.
+- Gender and region have minimal impact
+- Regularization improves model stability
-- Residual analysis highlights model limitations and improvements.
+- Residual analysis reveals model limitations at high-cost ranges

+## Models Used
+- Linear Regression
+- Ridge Regression (L2 regularization)
+- Lasso Regression (L1 regularization & feature selection)

 ## Files
 - `Insurance_Cost_Prediction.ipynb` – Complete project code
 - `insurance.csv` – Dataset

-## ✅ Conclusion
+## Conclusion
-The project demonstrates an end-to-end regression workflow and highlights the importance of residual analysis and regularization in predictive modeling.
+This project demonstrates how regression models can be used to predict insurance costs and understand which types of individuals are more expensive to insure, making it useful for pricing strategies and risk analysis.